build-on-aws/content/posts/shift-left-a-story-on-how-to-avoid-security-issues-by-using-the-cloud-services/index.md

 It was not the first time such an incident appeared in the news headlines, but recovering from that was pretty usual – many companies spent significant time patching or remediating the issue.
 Unfortunately, the library's popularity definitely did not help in this case, as not only regular back-end implementations were affected, but many other workloads – like databases, messaging servers, and other critical infrastructure components.

-Besides the usual recovery time, our industry asked again: what can we do to protect ourselves from such an impact in the future?
+Besides, the usual recovery time, our industry asked again: what can we do to protect ourselves from such an impact in the future?

 ## Why should I shift to the left, though?